 Two battalions from these regiments moved to the summit of the hill, while the remainder drove off the French cavalry pillaging the Spanish baggage, piled on the road at the bottom of the hill.

 As the baggage followed the rest of the Spanish troops, these regiments fell back along the coast road, to a position from where they kept the French skirmishers at bay.

-Once La Peña began his march to the west, Browne set off with his battalion to the north-west, across the heavily wooded Barossa Hill, to join the rest of Graham’s British and Portuguese Division and warn him of the French approach.
+Once La Peña began his march to the west, Browne set off with his battalion to the north-west, across the heavily wooded Barrosa Hill, to join the rest of Graham’s British and Portuguese Division and warn him of the French approach.

-Graham’s division was clearing the thickly wooded slopes of Barossa Hill, marching to the west, when a patrol of the 1st Hussars of the King’s German Legion came in with the warning that French troops were marching towards the hill from the north.
+Graham’s division was clearing the thickly wooded slopes of Barrosa Hill, marching to the west, when a patrol of the 1st Hussars of the King’s German Legion came in with the warning that French troops were marching towards the hill from the north.